 Mrs. Goetz particularly, lived more like a star than the stars themselves (who had to go to work everyday).
 She had a fulltime household staff of ten.
 Rising at noon she took breakfast in bed surrounded by her secretary, her manicurist, her personal maid, and her hairdresser.
 When she daintily hoisted her tiny frame from the mattress, her fine cotton sheets were immediately changed.
 After she napped for an hour in the late afternoon, the new sheets were removed and pressed to perfection for her bedtime.

 Mrs. Goetz, who was born in 1905 and died in 1988 never once in her entire eighty-three years cooked a meal or drove a car.
 That’s what chefs and chauffeurs were for.
 Even her devoted husband made jokes about her doings.
 Others found her positively Machiavellian.
 Still others said she was the meanest bitch who ever lived.
 Whatever, Stand By Your Man was her coda, and she exemplified female power in Hollywood.
-She and Bill Goetz called each other “Snoogie” and he made fun of her habits at table surrounded by guests and Edie laughed the loudest.
+She and Bill Goetz called each other “Snoogie” (their friend Ernst Lubitsch used the name on a character in two of his films); and Bill made fun of her habits at table surrounded by guests where Edie laughed the loudest.

 The two Mayer girls were hardly the personification of sisterhood, however.
 They competed even with each other, each insisting she was her father’s favorite, each brutally mimicking each other in private.
 Jokes and snickering aside, people were impressed; all kinds of people, even their father.
 Gary Cooper, Cary Grant, Fred Astaire, Katharine Hepburn, Jimmy Stewart, Rosalind Russell, Claudette Colbert, came for lunch and croquet or to dinner, all the time.
 IF they were invited.
 Lucky were the New York bankers and their wives who came to sup at the same table with Tyrone Power or Lana Turner or Frank Sinatra.